Computational Pathology: A Survey Review and The Way Forward: Data Collection for CPath

-Developing techniques for addressing staining variation has also been a significant research area \cite{54,154,187,7243333,627, 539,481}.
-Specifically, staining variation refers to differences in colour and contrast of the tissue structures in the final WSI that occurs to due variations in the staining process, staining chemicals, and tissue state.
-Variations in colour can lead to difficulty in generalizing CAD tools to WSIs from different labs, institutions, and settings \cite{48,190}.
-The use of techniques addressing stain variation is important for all future works and we list some computational approaches proposed to address these issues.
-An example method proposed in \cite{54} uses a stain normalization technique, attempting to map the original WSI onto a target color profile.
-In this technique, a color deconvolution matrix is estimated to convert each image to a target H$\&$E color space and each image is normalized to a target image colour profile through spline interpolation \cite{54}.
-The second approach applies color normalization using the H channel with a threshold on the H channel on a Lymphocyte Detection dataset\cite{627}.
-Alternatively to the aforementioned classical approaches, recent studies have shown promise in having deep neural networks accomplish this task \cite{21,50,154,347}, commonly applying generative models such as generative adversarial networks (GANs) to stain normalization.
-Furthermore, Histogram Equalization (HE) technique for contrast enhancement is used in \cite{mehmood2022malignancy}.
-A novel preprocessing technique is also proposed to select and enhance a portion of the images instead of the whole dataset, resulting in improved performance and computational efficiency.
+\textbf{\textit{Addressing Irregularities and Variations}} Much work has gone into identifying areas of irregularities within WSIs, most notably blur and tissue fold detection \cite{228,334}.
+Some research has explored automated deep learning tools to identify these irregularities at a more efficient pace than manual inspection \cite{228,334}.
+Developing techniques for addressing staining variation has also been a significant research area \cite{54,154,187,7243333,627, 539,481} as the use of techniques addressing stain variation is important for all future works.
+We list some computational approaches proposed to address these issues: An example method proposed in \cite{54} uses a stain normalization technique, attempting to map the original WSI onto a target color profile.
+In this technique, a color deconvolution matrix is estimated to convert each image to a target hematoxylin and eosin (H$\&$E) color space and each image is normalized to a target image colour profile through spline interpolation \cite{54}.
+A second approach applies color normalization using the H channel with a threshold on the H channel on a Lymphocyte Detection dataset\cite{627}.
+Recent studies have shown promise in having deep neural networks accomplish the stain normalization in contrast to the previous classical approaches \cite{21,50,154,347}, commonly applying generative models such as generative adversarial networks (GANs) to stain normalization.
+Furthermore, Histogram Equalization (HE) technique for contrast enhancement is used in \cite{mehmood2022malignancy}, where novel preprocessing technique is proposed to select and enhance a portion of the images instead of the whole dataset, resulting in improved performance and computational efficiency.

 An alternative approach to address the impact of stain variation on training CAD tools is data augmentation.
 Such methods augment the data with duplicates of the original data, containing adjustments to the color channels of the image, creating images of varying stain coloration, and training train models that are accustomed to stain variations\cite{190}.
 This method has been frequently used as a pre-processing step in the development of training datasets for deep learning \cite{83,216,286}.
 A form of medically-irrelevant data augmentation based on random style transfer, called STRAP, was proposed by researchers and outperformed stain normalization \cite{539}.
 Similar to style transfer, \cite{lin2022unpaired} proposes stain transfer which allows one to virtually generate multiple types of staining from a single stained WSI.